cncf/toc/operations/dd-toc-guide.md

 When the TOC has finished their criteria evaluation, they should move the project's card on the [Appliction to Move Levels board](https://github.com/orgs/cncf/projects/27/views/9) to "Adopter Interviews & Project Discussion" and re-engage the project to elevate and discuss any items neededing clarity, correction, or improvement.
 This includes notifying the project of any recommendations.
 Recommendations and discussion points may copied into the kick-off document to faciliate discussion and to provide for additional context and discussion with the project until they are finalized.

-The TOC member may then file the PR and place it in draft until the Adopter Interviews are completed.
+The TOC member(s) may then file the PR and place it in draft until the Adopter Interviews are completed.

 #### Engaging TAGs